Employers

 Trial and probationary period

-• if the employee is a fixed-term employee, this must be recorded in the employment agreement along with a genuine reason why it is a fixed term.
+• if the employee is a employee, this must be recorded in the employment agreement along with a genuine reason why it is a fixed term.

 Types of worker